Sean-Everett/GT-Cybersecurity-Bootcamp/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the [elk playbook](/Ansible/elk-playbook.yml) file to "/etc/ansible/elk-playbook.yml" location on your Ansible control node.
+- Copy the Ansible files from my GitHub directory to "/etc/ansible/" location on your Ansible control node.
+- Update the ansible.cfg file to include your remote user name:
+  - remote_user=YOURUSERNAME
-- Update the _____ file to include...
+- Update the hosts file to ensure all of your web servers are grouped under "webservers" and add the python interpreter info:
+  - [webservers]
+  - 10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+  - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+  - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_